Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 German #1 Reticle and German #4 Reticle

 These lines taper off towards the center, meeting at a dot in the middle.
-The German #4 reticle is a favorite among European and American hunting enthusiasts alike.

 Some of these German reticles will also have a 12 o’clock crosshair.
 Its upper elevation line is as thin as a crosshair for a clearer view of your targets.

-It is best for larger games.
-Many professional guides in the wilderness of Alaska and Africa use it to deal with dangerous games.
+In fact, any professional guides in the wilderness of Alaska and Africa use it to deal with dangerous games.

 Mil-Dot Reticle

-The Mil-dot reticle is a ballistic reticle that uses Miliradian’s (Mrad) measured distance.
 Every dot on the reticle represents 1 Mrad, which is equivalent to 3.6 inches at 100 yards.

 A Mil-dot reticle is also referred to as a range-finding reticle where a shooter can estimate the range of a target based on the height and width of the mil-dots it covers.